 Examples of HIPAA Business Associate Exemptions

 There are scenarios in which the HIPAA business associate examples listed above may be exempt from business associate status.
-Naturally, if PHI is not shared with a third party service provider such as an accountant, an administrator, or an attorney, the service provider is not a business associate and there is no requirement for a business associate agreement between the two parties.
+Naturally, if PHI is not shared with a third party service provider such as an accountant, an administrator, or an attorney, the service provider is not a business associate and there is no requirement for a business associate agreement between a covered entity and a third party service provider.

 Similarly, there is no requirement for a business associate agreement to be in place when a covered entity discloses PHI to another covered entity acting as a business associate for permitted uses of PHI (i.e., treatments, payments, and health care operations), or when disclosing PHI for “public interest and benefit activities” to organizations that may be covered entities under HIPAA.